moosylog/galactic/README.md

 ## 🧬 Bottom Line

-If you want to get faster, you don’t need more flashcards.
+If you want to break past your WPM plateau, you don’t need more flashcards.

-You need adrenaline.
-You need consequences.
-You need better repetition.
+You need flow state.
+You need active consequences.
+You need targeted repetition.

 **Survive the swarm.
 Rescue your keys.
 Get faster where it counts.**